Board of Directors

 Conni Ross, Treasurer

-An original member of Shadowblock Productions when it was organized in 2002, Conni is a native Hoosier.
-A graduate of Indiana University where she studied voice and theatre, she has performed in over 100 shows on the west coast, in the midwest and the Baltimore-DC area.
-As a director for Silhouette Stages, Conni's recent productions include Spamalot, Noises Off, Forum, Drowsy Chaperone and Chicago.
-Conni is a management consultant with clients throughout the United States and Europe.
+Conni is a co-founding member of Shadowblock Productions (Silhouette Stages) which was organized in 2002.
+She is a native Hoosier who served in the U.S. Army.
+A graduate of Indiana Unitveristy where she studied voice and theatre, Conni has performed in over 100 shows on the west coast, midwest, and the Baltimore/DC area.
+An award winning director, recent productions she has directed for Silhouette Stages include Anything Goes, Forum, Lucky Stiff, Noises Off, Spamalot, Chicago, Company and The Full Monty.
+Conni is a management consultant/coach with clients throughout the United States and Europe.

 Richard Greenslit, Secretary